FX Leaders

 Remember: The ideal combination is low leverage and large capital on our accounts.

-Trading Plan + Trading Journal
+Trading Plan and Trading Journal

-Just as a good business plan is required when starting a new business, in order to trade successfully we want to plan and document our trades.
+Just as a good business plan is required when starting a new business, to trade successfully we want to plan and document our trades.
 Once you have decided on a trading plan, be disciplined.
 Don’t get tempted to stray from the original plan.
 The plan that a given trader uses, tells us a great deal about his character, expectations, risk management, and trading platform.
 A plan’s core is how and when to exit trades.
 Emotional action can cause damage.

 Determining your goals is important.
-For example, how many pips or how much money do you plan to earn?
+For example how many pips or how much money do you plan to earn?
 Which point on the chart (value) do you expect the pair to reach?

 Your plan is your compass, your satellite navigation system.
 90% of online traders do not build a plan, and that, among other reasons, is why they do not succeed!
 Trading Forex is a marathon, not a sprint!